underground-software/ILKD_course_materials/slides/mmu.md

     * Locks only when crossing CPU boundary

+---

+# Slab allocators

 Demo: `/proc/slabinfo`

 To set allocator: add `slab_allocator=sl{u,a,o}b` to kernel command line at boot

 Collectively, these are the "slab allocators" or "slab layer"

+---

-## Paging, page reclaim, swap
+# Paging, page reclaim, swap

 What weighs more: 10G of physical memory of 10G of virtual memory (joke)

+---

+# Paging, page reclaim, swap

 Technically: virtual memory requires pagetables so there is some overhead

+---

+# Paging, page reclaim, swap

 What's bigger: physical or virtual memory?

+---

+# Paging, page reclaim, swap

 Answer: virtual memory.
 Why?

+---

+# Paging, page reclaim, swap

-On 64 bit system each process had maximum address space of size 2^64!
+On 64 bit system each process had maximum theoretical address space of size 2^64!

+* Most real systems only use 48 bits, some up to 57

-Therefore: we need to swap out pages so physical memory doesn't get full
+* Therefore: we need to swap out pages so physical memory doesn't get full

+---

-### What is page reclaim
+# What is page reclaim

 When kernel is under memory pressure: